-As supreme knight of the Knights of Columbus, Carl A. Anderson is the chief executive officer and chairman of the board of the world’s largest Catholic family fraternal service organization, which has nearly 2 million members.
+Patrick E. Kelly is the 14th Supreme Knight of the Knights of Columbus.
+Taking office on March 1, 2021, he serves as the chief executive officer and chairman of the board of the world’s largest Catholic fraternal service organization, with more than 2 million members.

 Mr. Kelly’s has had a distinguished career in the Knights of Columbus, the military and public service.
 For more than 25 years, he has had a demonstrated track record of service to Church and country, which serves him well in advancing the Knights’ mission of Charity, Unity, Fraternity, and Patriotism.

 Mr. Kelly has served as Deputy Supreme Knight since 2017.
 Prior to that, he served as Vice President for Public Policy for 11 years, spearheading the Knights’ interaction with the White House, Congress and federal agencies.
 He has also served as State Deputy in the District of Columbia.
 As a longtime executive and fraternal leader of the Knights of Columbus, he has consistently strengthened its record of charity, advocacy, insurance, investment and membership growth.

 Mr. Kelly served as the first executive director of the Saint John Paul II National Shrine in Washington, D.C., and oversaw the renewal of the facility after its purchase by the Knights in 2011.
 During his tenure, the shrine became a leading pilgrimage site and a source of education and inspiration for Catholics throughout the United States and the world.